muralidhar-mutnuru/Projects/Travelers Case/README.md

 d.
 What variables help explain pure premium (explain to a non-statistician; please include this in your presentation for your business partner)?
 e.
 What other variables not in the data set do you think might be useful?

 The teams scoring better than the benchmark will move to the second stage, the live presentation.
 Each qualifying team will give a 7min presentation on the above questions and 3min Q&A session.
-Top teams will be eligible for consideration as the overall UCONN winner.